Campus & Facilities

 The Yangadlitya Resource Centre on the senior campus offers a bright, contemporary space for individual study, as well as a number of meeting rooms for individual or small group study.
 “Yangadlitya” is from the Kaurna “for the future” and and reinforces Concordia’s historic links with aboriginal culture.
 The facility was opened in May 2006 by Mrs Ningali Cullen, Concordia's first female aboriginal student, who graduated in 1954.

 In 2010 Concordia opened a state-of-the-art media and HD Television studio facility in the Murtoa Building, providing access to a large, flexible space with studio lighting, three camera studio setup with teleprompter and green screen facilities.
-The adjacent split-level control room, audio recording booth and edit suites contain industry-standard tools and software, while the large multi-workstation edit suit offers projection facilities and an ideal teaching space for Media and Photography classes.
+The adjacent split-level control room, audio recording booth and edit suites contain industry-standard tools and software, while the large multi-workstation edit suite offers projection facilities and an ideal teaching space for Media and Photography classes.

 Members of the public can hire the Media Studio for production or post-production work.
 Click here to enquire about hiring the Concordia Media Studio.